 We continually evaluate our program to make sure we are doing our best to assure children's good progress and learning as well as family and staff involvement and satisfaction.
 The Parent Advisory Council meets regularly during the nine-month school year.
 The Director reports on program activities and seeks information and ideas from this parent leadership group regarding program planning and ongoing program operations.
-Following the pandemic, we reinstated an annual school-wide survey.
-The results of the survey are reported to our school family.
-An extensive staff program review is also carried out annually.
+As part of our accrediting organization, Cognia, families and educators receive an annual survey developed by Cognia.
+Also, a staff program review is also carried out annually.
 The SLDS Leadership Team uses this information to review our policies and procedures, to assess program quality, to make improvements, and to set program goals.